FeelCove/CoveApp/docs/firmware_upgrade.md

     <img src="/images/flash_reset.png" width="200" height="400">

+10. See section [Upgrading firmware](firmware_upgrade.md) to follow the instructions for upgrading the firmware on your Cove device.

 See [Troubleshooting](troubleshooting.md) section if you experience any issues after upgrading the device to firmware version 2.10.1.